nielicheng/GCDCalculator/README.md

 Check out the project.
 As this is a Maven project, you need to have **Maven2** installed in your computer.

+- Make sure you have **JDK1.6** or above installed, and environment variable **JAVA_HOME** pointing to the JDK folder.
 - If you use **Windows** OS
+Please find **build.bat** file in the project, change this line

+> set M2_HOME=C:\programs\apache-maven-2.0.9

-you can edit build.bat file, change this line set M2_HOME=C:\programs\apache-maven-2.0.9 point to you Maven installation, then run build.bat.
+to point to your Maven installation, then run build.bat.

 - If you use **Linux** or other OS
-You need to add **%M2_HOME%\bin** into you environment variable, then from command line, go the the project folder, run
+You need to add **%M2_HOME%\bin** into you **Path** environment variable, then from command line, go the the project folder, run following commands in sequence.

+  > mvn -f GCDCalculator-ejb/pom.xml install
+  > mvn -f GCDCalculator-web/pom.xml install
   > mvn package

 **UnicoTest-ear.ear** will be generated under **UnicoTest-ear\target**.